AvanishKulkarni/Simple-Pascal-like-Interpreter/README.md

 # Simple Pascal-like Interpreter
 This is an interpreter written in C++ for NJIT's CS280: Programming Language Concepts class.
+Compile it with GCC C++11, I haven't tested other compilers (although it should still work fine).

 It follows the following EBNF structure:
 1. Prog ::= PROGRAM IDENT ; DeclPart CompoundStmt .